simonknittel/discord-bot-api/README.md

 ## Update your bot
 The bot will notify the owner if there is a new release available.
 It will check the version on the start and every 60 minutes after that.

-1. Download the latest release here: https://github.com/simonknittel/discord-bot-api/releases/latest
+1. Download the latest release here: https://github.com/simonknittel/discord-bot-api/archive/master.zip
-2. Keep your old `config.cson`
+2. Do the same steps as listed under [Installation](#installation) Keep your old `config.cson`
-    * Make sure to read the changelog for configuration changes
+    * Make sure to read the changelog for possible changes of the configuration

 ## Develop your own plugin
 Visit the full [documentation](./documentation/develop_your_own_plugin.md)